WRO-Team-TheStatesmen/wro2025-fe-statesmen/README.md

 Next, you will need to assemble the chassis.
 The guide to assemble the chassis is given [here](https://github.com/WRO-Team-TheStatesmen/wro2025-fe-statesmen/blob/main/other/README-images/Chassis/ChassisAssembly.pdf).
 We have used lego parts for the chassis to make it so that we can easily change it.

 ### Step 3 - Attach the Components
-<strong>Step 1 - Insert the battery and power bank in the chassis in the section shown below</strong>
+<strong>Step 1 - Insert the batteries in the chassis in the section shown below</strong>

 <img src="./other/README-images/RobotConstructionGuide/Step3-1.png" alt="Step 3 - 1" width="500px">

-You may secure the battery and power bank using double sided tape
+You may secure the batteries using double sided tape

 <strong>Step 2 - Screw the TF Luna LiDAR sensors to the 3D printed mounts and attach those mounts to the chassis as shown below</strong>